Scoobi-wisdoom/Algorithms-illuminated/README.md

 - problem 1.6 Karatsuba multiplication
 - theorem 5.5 why it is $` 2^k `$
 - problem 6.3 DSelect for the weighted median
+- problem 8.9 application of Kosaraju by defining a directed graph with vertices and edges

 # Divide and Conquer, Sorting and Searching, and Randomized Algorithms
 ## week 1 - Merge sort and worst case analysis